Morgan Williams (politician): Public service

 He represented the Canterbury electorate of Kaiapoi from 1935 to 1946, when he was defeated standing for St Albans.

 Williams was appointed a Member of the Order of the British Empire, for public services, in the 1956 Queen's Birthday Honours, but for the rest of his life, he did not wear the medal as he considered it a community, and not a personal commendation.
 Williams was a chairman of the Dairy Produce Marketing Commission (Logan, p.
 152).

 According to Barry Gustafson, he was regarded by some observers and colleagues as somewhat eccentric, but undoubtedly intelligent and able, though in accusing Savage of favouring fellow Catholics (from 1935) he was bigoted.
-He was one of John A. Lees closest caucus friends.
+He was one of John A. Lee's closest caucus friends.
 Ormond Wilson, in his "An Outsider Looks Back: Reflections on Experience" details Morgan Williams clash with Walter Nash on the Universal Family Benefit ("the well-to-do already had theirs-tax rebates"), and Bob Semple on freedom of speech laws with Semple boasting would "not allow Communist literature in Public Work Camps".

 Morgan Williams died in 1970.
 By his personal request, the funeral service was conducted by a former Minister of Finance, and parliamentary colleague, the Hon.
 Sir Arnold Nordmeyer.

 A son, Charles Thomas Williams, was also involved in local body affairs in Kaiapoi.
 Charles Williams was first elected to the council in 1937, serving at different times for more than twenty years altogether.
 He was deputy mayor under Norman Kirk from 1953 to 1957 and assumed the mayoralty when Kirk entered Parliament.

 A grandson, also called Morgan Williams, was a Parliamentary Commissioner for the Environment.